hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 # 6. Terminology

-**Credentials**:
-Could mean user authentication credentials/identity proofs in an IT application or any other credentials in the traditional sense of the word such as a proof that a person obtained a masters or PhD.

-**Ledger/Network/Chain**:
-Synonomous words meaning referring largely to the same thing in this paper.
+**End User**: A person (private citizen or a corporate employee) who interacts with BIF and other ledger-related systems to achieve a specific goal or complete a task such as to send/receive/exchange money or data.

+**Business Organization**: A for-profit or non-profit entity formed by one or more people to achieve financial gain or achieve a specific (non-financial) goal.
+For brevity, *business organization* may be shortened to *organization* throughout the document.

 **Identity Owner**: A person or organization who is in control of one or more identities.
 For example, owning two separate email accounts by one person means that said person is the identity owner of two separate identities (the email accounts).
+Owning cryptcurrency wallets (their private keys) also makes one an identity owner.

-**Identity Secret**: A private key or a password that - by design - is only ever known by the identity owner.
+**Identity Secret**: A private key or a password that - by design - is only ever known by the identity owner (unless stolen).

+**Credentials**: Could mean user authentication credentials/identity proofs in an IT application or any other credentials in the traditional sense of the word such as a proof that a person obtained a masters or PhD.

+**Ledger/Network/Chain**: Synonomous words meaning referring largely to the same thing in this paper.

 **OIDC**: Open ID Connect authentication protocol

 **PKI**: Public Key Infrastructure

 # 7. References